manuelholz/manuelholz.github.io/_pages/about.md

 ## 🦉 About Me

 Hi there!
 I'm Manuel, I'm a PostDoc Social Scientist at Chemnitz University of Technology.
-I love using complicated statistical models for causal inference, but also analyzing Tweets, Online Forums, Wikipedia pages, Telegram Channels using computational methods.
+I love using complicated statistical models for causal inference, but also using computational methods for analyzing Tweets, Online Forums, Wikipedia pages, Telegram Channels and so on and so on.

 I teach introductory seminars on social data analysis in R (back then also in STATA) and currently work on a handbook for data visualization in R (Springer Nature).